Raxelgrande/awesome-touhou/README.md

 **forum.md** is another version of the list, designed to be more compact and ideal to place in forums.
 To update it, just copy and replace the old version with everything below [Thanks And Contributors](#thanks-and-contributors), as the difference is the introductory text, not the list's content.
 You can convert the list from Markdown into your desired format using [Pandoc](https://pandoc.org/).

+The currently used command to generate reliable html versions is:

+    pandoc --from gfm --to html5 --standalone --no-highlight OG-FILE.md -o DESTINY-FILE

 ## Thanks And Contributors
 - [Maribel Hearn's Touhou Portal](https://maribelhearn.com/)